deveshranjan33/Count_Down_App/README.md

 #### You need yarn to run this project(npm will also work but its too slow).

-Run `yarn add react-scripts` to build this project.
+Run `yarn install` to build this project.

 Now to start this application, run `yarn start` or `npm start` to start the application.
 Your application will be displayed on the http://localhost:3000/.